 - Wi-Fi-based printing requires additional steps to set up

 Star Micronics’ TSP743II prints faster than any printer on this list.
-At 250 mm/s (nearly 10 inches), this printer can keep the pace in the busiest retail and warehouse environments.
-With multiple connection types available and a rugged design that can withstand high-volume use, the TSP743II can support any business that needs multiple barcode labels daily.
-Like the Epson TM-90L PLUS, this printer can also print on thermal paper or sticky label paper.
-So when you aren’t printing labels, it can print receipts, coupons, or lottery tickets.
+At 250 mm/s (nearly 10 inches), it can keep pace in the busiest retail and warehouse environments.
+With multiple connection types and a rugged design to withstand high-volume use, it can support any business needing multiple barcode labels daily.
+Like the Epson TM-90L PLUS, it can print on thermal paper or sticky label paper—for receipts, coupons, or lottery tickets.

-The TSP743II earned a 4.17 out of a possible 5 in our scoring criteria.
-It earned points for its massive speed and wide range of applications (this printer is used in all types of businesses, from warehouses to retailers and restaurants).
-The three-year manufacturer’s warranty also stood out from the crowd.
-The only way the TSP743II could have scored higher is if it accepted more label types (like the top-ranked Zebra ZD410) or cost less than $400 (like the DYMO LabelWriter).
+The TSP743II earned points for its massive speed, wide range of applications (businesses from warehouses to retailers and restaurants), and two-year manufacturer’s warranty.
+It could have scored higher if it accepted more label types (like top-ranked Zebra ZD410) or cost less than $400 (like DYMO LabelWriter).

 - Print Speed: 250 mm/s (9.8” / second)